bogdanparvu18/msc-graduate-project/outputs/phase1/reports/phase1_matcha_chartqa_baseline_20260718_124257_report.md

-# Phase 1 - DePlot on ChartQA - A Generic VQA Baseline
+# Phase 1 - MatCha on ChartQA - A Generic VQA Baseline

 ## Experiment